-7 Reactions and transitions for link graphs
+3.3.
+Reactions and transitions for link graphs

-We are now ready to specialise the definitions and theory for reactive systems (RSs) in Section 4, to obtain link-graphical reactive systems (LRSs), which form the objects of a category whose arrows are RS functors.
+We are now ready to specialise the definitions and theory for reactive systems (RSs) in Section 2.3 to obtain link-graphical reactive systems (LRSs), which form the objects of a category whose arrows are RS functors.

-Definition 7.1 (link-graphical reactive system) A (concrete) link-graphical reactive system (LRS) over a signature \mathcal{K} consists of a monoidal reactive system over 'LIG(\mathcal{K}), with a rule-set ' \mathcal{R} in which every redex in lean.
+Definition 3.24 (link-graphical reactive system).
+A (concrete) link-graphical reactive system (LRS) over a signature \mathscr{K} consists of a monoidal reactive system over 'LIG(\mathscr{K}), with a rule-set ' \mathscr{R} in which no redex has an idle link.
 We denote it by

-$$\operatorname{LIG}(\mathcal{K}, \mathcal{R})$$ .
+$'LIG(\mathscr{K}, \mathscr{R})$.

-As an example, Figure 8 shows a likely set of rules for the evaluation of arithmetic nets, whose atoms appeared in Figure 4.
-The left-hand two rules represent the primitive recursive definition of +, while the right-hand two rules deal with the forwarder, \rightarrow .
-In each case we consider the names \vec{x} and \vec{y} to represent inputs and outputs respectively.
-(In Section 8 we shall capture this distinction by imposing a sort-discipline on link graphs.)
-The upper left-hand rule introduces a forwarder node.
-The upper right-hand rule creates a bypass around a forwarder; it is really a family of rules, since '?' represents any of the three controls $\{S, +, \rightarrow\}$ and the dotted link represents any extra inputs to the node with that control.
-The lower right-hand rule eliminates a forwarder that has finished its work.
+As an example, Figure 9 shows a likely set of rules for the evaluation of arithmetic nets, whose atoms appeared in Figure 4.
+The two rules on the left-hand side represent the primitive recursive definition of +, while the two rules on the right deal with the forwarder \rightarrow .
+In each case we consider the names \vec{x} and \vec{y} to represent inputs and outputs, respectively.
+(In Section 4 we shall capture this distinction by imposing a sort-discipline on link graphs.)
+The top left-hand rule introduces a forwarder node.
+The top right-hand rule creates a bypass around a forwarder; it is really a family of rules, since '?' represents any of the three controls $\{S, +, \rightarrow\}$, and the dotted link represents any extra inputs to the node with that control.
+The bottom right-hand rule eliminates a forwarder that has finished its work.

-Figure 6 shows how a redex, denoted by G, may occur within a ground arithmetic net F; the occurrence is represented by the context H. The reader may like to draw compositions that represent two other redex occurrences within F. This example is close to Hasegawa's sharing graphs [21], which enrich Lafont's interaction nets [27] by permitting shared subevaluations.
+Figure 6 shows how a redex, denoted by G, may occur within a ground arithmetic net F; the occurrence is represented by the context H. The reader may like to draw compositions that represent two other redex occurrences within F. This example is close to Hasegawa's sharing graphs (Hasegawa 1999), which enrich Lafont's interaction nets (Lafont 1990) by permitting shared subevaluations.

 We now proceed to consider the derivation of labelled transitions for LRSs.
-This derivation instantiates the derivation for arbitrary RSs of transitions $a \xrightarrow{L} a'$ based upon IPOs, leading to the standard transition system ST. LRSs thereby inherit the definition of bisimilarity, so we have the following corollary of Theorem 4.12:
+This derivation instantiates the derivation for arbitrary RSs of transitions $a \xrightarrow{L} a'$ based on IPOs, leading to the standard transition system st. LRSs thereby inherit the definition of bisimilarity, so we have the following corollary of Theorem 2.24.

-Corollary 7.2 (congruence of bisimilarity) In any concrete LRS equipped with the standard transition system ST, bisimilarity of agents is a congruence.
+Corollary 3.25 (congruence of bisimilarity).
+In any concrete LRS equipped with the standard transition system sT, bisimilarity of agents is a congruence.

-A natural question arises about identity transitions $a \xrightarrow{id} a'$; do they differ from reactions $a \xrightarrow{b} a'$?
+It is natural to ask whether identity transitions $a \xrightarrow{id} a'$ differ from reactions $a \longrightarrow a'$.
 The two clearly coincide in the full transition system FT; but even in ST we would expect them to coincide, since both appear to represent the occurrence of a reaction without external assistance.
-In fact we have the following:
+In fact we have the following proposition.